nxskok/pasias/docs/10-analysis-of-variance.md

 usual, we are pretty sure that the difference in means (this way around) is negative, but we are not at all clear about how big it is, because the confidence interval is rather long.
-\marginnote{We'd need a  lot more students to make it narrower, but this is not surprising  since students vary in a lot of other ways that were not measured here.}
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">We'd need a  lot more students to make it narrower, but this is not surprising  since students vary in a lot of other ways that were not measured here.</span>